xoran/KT-Shin/README.md

 ---
 #1.
 Introduction
-Share the links you discover in a black modern interface.
+Share the links you discover in a black modern responsive interface.
-**KT-Shin is actually in 0.2.20 alpha version**
+**KT-Shin is actually in 0.2.21 alpha version**

 KT-Shin is a project forked from [Shinterest](https://github.com/broncowdd/Shinterest) itself is a fork of [Shaarli](https://github.com/sebsauvage/Shaarli ) by Sebsauvage
 Link to Shaarli wiki: http://sebsauvage.net/wiki/doku.php?id=php:shaarli